crodriguezvega/cosmos-sdk/docs/ibc/overview.md

 ### [Capabilities](./ocap.md)

-IBC is intended to work in execution environements where modules do not necessarily trust each other.
+IBC is intended to work in execution environments where modules do not necessarily trust each other.
 Thus IBC must authenticate module actions on ports and channels so that only modules with the appropriate permissions can use them.
 This is accomplished using [dynamic capabilities](../architecture/adr-003-dynamic-capability-store.md).
 Upon binding to a port or